JerBouma/jerbouma.github.io/_pages/coding/structuring-your-model.md

-Once you have done these steps it's time to start build your model.
+Once you have done these steps it's time to start building your model.
 Visit [Build your Model](/modelling/build-your-model) to continue!

 [Build your Model](/modelling/build-your-model){: .btn .btn--info .btn--large .align-center}